oriPeisah-123IE/NBA--3PT-Revolution/README.md

  * **The Volume-Efficiency Balance**: Did the massive surge in attempts lead to a decline in accuracy, or did player skills evolve to meet the demand?

 * **Positional Impact**: How did the revolution affect specific positions?
 A key focus of this analysis is the transformation of "Big Men" (Power Forwards and Centers) from interior scorers to modern perimeter threats.
+* **The Win-Rate Mystery**: How exactly did the three-point revolution impact a team's ability to win?
+Did more shots always lead to more victories, or did the league reach a tipping point where volume alone was no longer enough?
+* **The Future Blueprint**: What does the future of the NBA look like?
+Using advanced Machine Learning analysis, I Predicted the next decade of tactical evolution and the rising dominance of the perimeter game through 2034.